 - dementia and Alzheimer’s disease

-- terminal or chronic diseases, such as cancer and chronic pain
+- terminal or chronic conditions, such as cancer or chronic pain

 - alcohol or drug addiction

-- trauma, including sexual, physical, or emotional abuse
+- trauma, including trauma from sexual, physical, or emotional abuse

 Expressive therapy uses forms of creative expression such as art, music, and dance to help people explore and transform difficult emotional and medical conditions.
 Psychologists use this type of therapy in a variety of settings.
 It’s often used in combination with more traditional psychotherapy techniques.
 Ask your doctor for a referral to a practitioner if you feel expressive therapy might benefit you.